Simon: That's not much.

 - The Caretaker: Simon to both River and Kaylee.

-- Death Glare: between Simon and Mal a couple of times
+- Between Simon and Mal a couple of times.

 - Derelict Graveyard: Where they pick up the cargo in the beginning.

-- Dirty Business: Simon threatens to let Kaylee bleed to death; it was probably a bluff but it indicates that he has a trace of Knight Templar Big Brother that he seldom shows elsewhere.
+- Dirty Business: Simon threatens to let Kaylee bleed to death; it was probably a bluff, but it indicates that he has a trace of Knight Templar Big Brother that he seldom shows elsewhere, or at least that he values his sister over Kaylee.

 - Do a Barrel Roll: Wash and Kaylee get the ship to perform a Crazy Ivan to escape the Reavers.